 This Office has held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.
-Here, Employee was warned in the Order Convening the Prehearing Conference that failure to comply could result in sanctions including dismissal.
-Employee did not provide a written prehearing statement and failed to appear at the Prehearing Conference.
-Both were required by the aforementioned Order.
-I conclude that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and that therefore, the matter should be dismissed for his failure to prosecute.
+Here, Employee's representative made an oral request to have this matter dismissed due to Employee's passing, but failed to comply with the Order requesting documentation to support this statement and to provide a written request to withdraw this matter.
+Additionally, Employee's representative was warned in both the Order Convening the Prehearing Conference and the June 28, 2011, Order that failure to comply could result in sanctions including dismissal.
+Employee did not provide a written Prehearing Statement, a written request to withdraw this matter and failed to appear at the Prehearing Conference as required by the aforementioned Orders.
+I conclude that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and that therefore, this matter should be dismissed for his failure to prosecute.